yjw1029/BIPIA-Code/README.md

 ## Requirements

+### Software requirements
 Install bipia and its dependencies from source:
 ```bash
 git clone git@github.com:microsoft/BIPIA.git
 pip install .
 ```

+The package has been tested and verified to work on Linux: Ubuntu 20.04.6.
+It is recommended to use this operating system for optimal compatibility.

+### Hardware requirements
+For the evaluation of the robustness of LLMs to indirect prompt injection attacks, we recommend using a machine with the following specifications:
+1. For experiments related to API-based models (such as GPT), you can complete them on a machine without a GPU.
+However, you will need to set up an account's API key.
+2. For open-source models of 13B and below, our code has been tested on a machine with 2 V100 GPUs.
+For models larger than 13B, 4-8 V100 GPUs are required.
+If there are GPUs with better performance, such as A100 or H100, you can also use them to complete the experiments.
+Fine-tuning-based experiments are completed on a machine with 8 V100 GPUs.

 ## How to use
 We provide a simple example in [demo.ipynb](demo.ipynb) to demonstrate how to use the code to load the dataset and evaluate the robustness of LLMs to indirect prompt injection attacks.